Markets

 Mentioned in this article

 The UK's premier equity benchmark, the FTSE 100, achieved a historic milestone on Wednesday, February 11, 2026, closing at an unprecedented 10,472.11.
-This represented a robust gain of 118.27 points, or 1.1%, surpassing its prior record close of 10,402.34 set just a week earlier on February 4.
-The rally was primarily fueled by strength in the basic materials and financial sectors, providing a stark contrast to the pronounced weakness seen in wealth management shares, which were battered by renewed anxieties over artificial intelligence disruption.
+This represented a robust gain of 118.27 points, or 1.1%, surpassing its prior record close of 10,402.34 set earlier in the month.
+The rally was primarily fueled by strength in the basic materials and financial sectors, while a distinct wave of selling pressure hit wealth management firms amid growing anxieties over artificial intelligence disruption.

 Related Articles